sled-group/compute-guide/whistler/add-new-user.md

 Press `Y` to confirm.

-Add the user to have `sudo` access:
+Add the new user to have `sudo` access:
 ```
 sudo usermod -aG sudo <uniqname>
 ```

-Add them to the `/data` directory, where they should store their large files at.
+Add them to the `/data` directory, where they should store their large files.
 ```
 sudo su
 cd /data